Do your senior management team:

 - appreciate that complying with the new law will require a full review of existing data protection policies and procedures and the introduction of many new measures across your organisation?

 From the outset, it was recognised that organisations would require time to adjust their practices and procedures to accommodate the new law.
 Unfortunately, the Brexit vote raised many questions as to whether the GDPR would still be relevant to UK organisations and, as a result, many have failed to begin the complex transition process.
-With the application of the GDPR now confirmed and the implementation date looming, the clock is ticking for those organisations that have yet begun the implementation process.

 This course is aimed at senior management and is designed to offer an introduction to the new law and an explanation of the main changes to assist and support the management team as they develop and implement a compliance program.